 There are no established residential neighborhoods immediately adjacent to the project sites, as the area is characterized as large-tracts of agricultural lands and recently developed solar facilities with rural residences sparsely located among these uses.
-However, there are six off-site rural residences located within 500 feet of the project sites: one residence located near the northwestern LSF3 boundary (north of West Vaughn Road); one residence located at the northern extent of LSF3 along Westside Road; one residence north of the intersection of Westside Road and West Vaughn Road; two residences located along Liebert Road, one is located immediately west of BRSF1, and the second is located due south of the intersection of West Diehl Road and Jessup Road; and one residence located at the southwest corner of the intersection of West Wixom Road and Vogel Road.
+However, there are seven_six_off-site rural residences located within 500 feet of the project sites: one residence located near the northwestern LSF3 boundary (north of West Vaughn Road); one residence located at the northern extent of LSF3 along Westside Road; two-one-residences north of the intersection of Westside Road and West Vaughn Road; two-one-residences north of the intersection of West Diehl Road and

+Jessup Road; and one residence located at the southwest corner of the intersection of West Wixom Road and Vogel Road.